Rumor has it I’m almost as wise, much taller, and definitely better looking than Yoda.

 My dilemma was that work has always been important to me.
 It’s how I express myself and my creativity in this world.

-I love being a mother but there’s this whole other part of me that needs to be engaged and independent.
+I love being a mother and there’s this whole other part of me that needs to be engaged and independent.

-Starting my own business seemed a natural next step.
+Starting my business seemed a natural next step.

 In 2001, I completed The Coach Training Program at Coach U and launched my coaching practice.